Research

 Awards: The Brattle Group Ph.D.
 Candidate Awards For Outstanding Research at WFA 2024

-Selected Presentations: 2nd Women in Central Banking Workshop (Dallas Fed, Norges Bank), 4th WE_ARE_IN Macroeconomics and Finance Conference (Banco de España, CEPR), Western Finance Association (WFA) Meeting 2024 (Honolulu, HI), North American Summer Meeting (NASM) of the Econometric Society 2024 (Vanderbilt Univ.), 2nd Cornell Economics Alumni Workshop, Eastern Economic Association (EEA) Annual Meetings 2024 (Boston, MA), ASSA/AEA Annual Meeting 2024 (San Antonio, TX), Macro lunch and Finance lunch at Harvard University, JIE Summer School in International Economics (Univ. of Crete, Greece), Inter-Finance PhD Seminar (x2)
+Selected Presentations: Insightful Minds in International Macro (IMIM) Rising Stars Seminar, 2nd Women in Central Banking Workshop (Dallas Fed, Norges Bank), 4th WE_ARE_IN Macroeconomics and Finance Conference (Banco de España, CEPR), Western Finance Association (WFA) Meeting 2024 (Honolulu, HI), North American Summer Meeting (NASM) of the Econometric Society 2024 (Vanderbilt Univ.), 2nd Cornell Economics Alumni Workshop, Eastern Economic Association (EEA) Annual Meetings 2024 (Boston, MA), ASSA/AEA Annual Meeting 2024 (San Antonio, TX), Macro lunch and Finance lunch at Harvard University, JIE Summer School in International Economics (Univ. of Crete, Greece), Inter-Finance PhD Seminar (x2)

-Abstract: This paper uncovers the surprisingly substantial foreign exchange risks US firms face under the dominant currency paradigm, from risk spillovers across the production network and demand fluctuations when the exchange rate changes.
-Using new hand-collected data from firms' annual reports, we document that US firms actively hedge foreign exchange risks using financial derivatives.
-We develop the first model of hedging in a production network to show that hedging by upstream or downstream firms can stabilize firms' performance due to similar risk exposures.
-This hedging positive spillover effect works through the firms' financial constraints.
-Namely, hedging reallocates resources from good to bad states, stabilizing firms' borrowing costs and the prices they charge connected firms.
-Therefore, through the purchase-sales relationships, firms' hedging influences the performance of connected firms.
-We use the two major swings in USD-Euro exchange rates to trace out this hedging spillover effect.
-Consistent with our model, we find that hedging from connected firms is as effective as firms' own hedging to stabilize the firms' performance.
-Further, when connected firms hedge more, firms hedge less.
+Abstract: This paper uncovers the substantial foreign exchange risks faced by U.S. firms, despite most international trade being invoiced in U.S. dollars, due to spillovers through the production network and foreign demand fluctuations when exchange rate changes.
+Using new hand-collected data from firms’ annual reports, we document that U.S. firms actively hedge these foreign exchange risks using financial derivatives.
+We develop the first model of hedging in a production network to show that hedging by upstream or downstream firms can stabilize a firm’s performance due to shared risk exposures.
+This hedging positive spillover effect works through firms’ financial constraints.
+Hedging reallocates resources from good to bad states, stabilizing firms’ borrowing costs and the prices they charge connected firms.
+Therefore, firms’ hedging influences the performance of connected firms through the purchase-sales relationships.
+We use two major swings in the USD-Euro exchange rate to trace out this hedging spillover effect, finding that hedging by connected firms is as effective as a firm’s own hedging in stabilizing the firms’ performance.
+Additionally, firms at the production and trade network’s extremities are more likely to hedge.
+Our model, calibrated with U.S. data, shows that these positive spillover effects through the borrowing cost channel boost aggregate output and lower prices.

 Selected Presentations: FMA Annual Meeting 2024 (Grapevine, TX), BIS-CEPR-SCG-SFI-Conference on Financial Intermediation 2024 (Gerzensee, Switzerland), AFA Annual Meeting 2024 (San Antonio, TX), Midwest Macroeconomics 2023 (Texas Tech Univ.), HEC Economics PhD Conference (HEC Paris, France), 10th Annual Money Macro and Finance (MMF) Society PhD Conference (The Univ. of Sheffield, UK), 21st Macro Finance Society Workshop (Scheller College of Business, Georgia Tech), 1st Cornell Economics Alumni Workshop, Inter-Finance PhD Seminar, Macro-Finance Research (MFR) Program (Univ. of Chicago)